GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

     }
     ```

-1. Run the following command to deploy your app:
+1. Deploy your application to App Engine:

         gcloud app deploy